top of page

 • Dilution of Academic Standards: Lowering graduation requirements to inflate success metrics while failing to equip students with even minimal real-world skills.

-• Focus on Compliance Over Competence: Emphasis on standardized testing and bureaucratic benchmarks, and compliance rather than critical thinking, open expression of ideas, creativity, STEM & vocational training.
+• Focus on Compliance Over Competence: Emphasis on bureaucratic benchmarks, and compliance rather than critical thinking, open expression of ideas, creativity, STEM & vocational learning.

 • Disconnect from Industry Needs: Schools producing graduates unprepared for modern technical or skilled labor roles, while industries import foreign talent, and cheap labor.